+5.4 Examples

-5.4.
-Examples.
-In this subsection we test the performance of our model on three different underlying SDEs with d=1 in Sections 5.4.1-5.4.3, and one with d=20 in Section 5.4.4.
+In this subsection we test the performance of our model on three different underlying SDEs with d=1 in Sects.
+5.4.1-5.4.3, and one with d=20 in Sect.
+5.4.4.
 For the linear examples we benchmark the model against the Kalman filter which provides the true solution.
 In the nonlinear examples we use the bootstrap particle filter.
-To simplify the comparison between the four examples we use the same constant time step $\Delta t=0.01$ in all examples.
-In the first two we have N=100 and final time $t_N=1$ , while in the last two, we have N=50 and $t_N=0.5$ .
-In all one-dimensional examples the measurement function in (2) is linear and defined by
+To simplify the comparison between the four examples we use the same constant time step $\Delta t = 0.01$ in all examples.
+In the first two we have N = 100 and final time $t_N = 1$, while in the last two, we have N = 50 and $t_N = 0.5$.
+In all one-dimensional examples the measurement function in (2) is linear and defined by in most of their examples.
+Furthermore, we consider the same diffusion coefficient for X in all one-dimensional examples, given by